caracal-agency/job-at-caracal-agency/README.md

 ## Brief

-Given this boilerplate repository and Figma files received on the day of the test, the candidate is expected to implement the UI as faithfully as possible and in a timely possible manner, considering the UX functionalities underlined in this README.
+Given this boilerplate repository and the Figma file received on the day of the test, the candidate is expected to implement the UI as faithfully as possible and in a timely possible manner, considering the UX functionalities underlined in this README.

 ## Features expected